 I sat down and noticed my stomach hanging over my jeans.

-You see, for five years I’d been working out regularly at the gym.
-Then I discovered yoga and was trying to do both.
-But that was turning me into one of those bros who practically lives at the gym and is obsessed with looking at their body in the mirror and bragging about the chicks they’ve “slayed” and asking what’s up with all the “betas” here and I didn’t want to be like that.
+You see, for five years I’d been working out regularly.
+But then I discovered yoga and was trying to do both and that was turning me into one of those bros who practically lives at the gym and is obsessed with looking in the mirror and bragging about the chicks they’ve “slayed” and asking what’s up with all the “betas” here and I didn’t want to be like that.

 So I decided to just focus on yoga.
 And that’s when I noticed my stomach because it turns out yoga doesn’t burn as many calories as working out.
-Then my friend mentioned he was doing Insanity (it’s this 60-day workout program you do at home), and that was really good timing on his part.
+Then my friend mentioned he was doing Insanity (it’s this 60-day workout program you do at home).

-- Like when we spend more time working out we expect to look better naked.
+- Like when we spend more time working out we expect to look better.

-- Or when we eat more nutritious food we expect to have more energy.
+- When we eat more nutritious food we expect to have more energy.

-- Or when we take on more responsibility at work we expect a raise or promotion.
+- When we take on more responsibility at work we expect a raise or promotion.

 - And so on…

-Using this same logic, when we take more action investing we should expect better results.
+Using that same logic, when we take more action investing we should expect better results.
 Right?

-- Selling an investment to lock in a profit.
+- When we sell an investment to lock in a profit.

-- Getting out at the “top” of the market and back in at the “bottom”.
+- When we get out at the “top” of the market and back in at the “bottom”.

-- Getting out of the market when it crashes.
+- When we get out of the market when it crashes.

-These might all seem like logical actions, but let’s take a look a closer look at one of them in particular: Getting out of the market when it crashes (or goes down, or whatever).
+Those might all seem logical, but let’s take a look a closer look at one of them in particular: Getting out of the market when it crashes (or goes down, or whatever).

-Okay, so it’s really hard not to panic when you’ve invested your hard-earned money and you start losing it.
-And the media doesn’t help either, because they know to attract more eyeballs (which increases their ad revenue), they have to put out fear-mongering stories with BuzzFeed worthy headlines that you can’t help yourself from clicking on.
+Okay, so it’s really hard not to panic when you invest your hard-earned money and you start losing it.
+And the media doesn’t help either because they know to attract more eyeballs (which increases their ad revenue) they have to put out fear-mongering stories with BuzzFeed worthy headlines that you can’t stop yourself from clicking.

-These stories typically follow the same narrative: the market is really scary right now and even Wall Street says it will definitely get worse so if you don’t do something right now then you’re probably going to lose all your money and be homeless and have to eat cat food the rest of your life (and not even the gourmet kind).
+The stories typically follow the same narrative: The market is really scary right now and even Wall Street says it will definitely get worse so if you don’t do something right now then you’re probably going to lose all your money and be homeless and have to eat cat food the rest of your life (and not even the gourmet kind).

 Here’s an example from the 2008 financial crisis.

-At the time, the media was advising everyone to get out of the market and invest in safe Treasury bills or bank CDs, or even to get into cash.
-The people who took this advice essentially made nothing.
-I’ve gotten emails from them.
+At the time, the media was advising everyone to get out of the market and invest in safe Treasury bills or bank CDs.
+Or even to get into cash.
+And the people who took this advice essentially made nothing.
+I know because I’ve gotten emails from them.

 This story might be familiar to other investors, too.
-Getting scared into selling everything, and then planning to get back in when it’s safe.
-The problem I’ve seen with this model is most people don’t get back in, and they miss the huge gains from the inevitable rebound.
+Getting scared into selling everything and then planning to get back in when it’s safe.
+The problem with this plan is most people don’t get back in and miss the huge gains from the inevitable rebound.

 I’ve been there myself.
-Before the financial crisis my portfolio had topped $175,000.
-Nine months later it was worth $120,000.
+Before the financial crisis my portfolio had topped $175,000 and nine months later it was worth $120,000.
 (Collectively we lost $19.2 trillion.)
-It’s fascinating to take a look back at this.
+It’s fascinating to take a look back at it.
 Here’s my portfolio during the crisis.

-Yes, it was scary losing lots of money, and there’s no way to make that feeling go away.
+Yes, it’s scary losing lots of money.
+And there’s no way to make that feeling go away.
 But you can’t let those feelings influence you into making bad decisions.
-As hard as it was, I didn’t do anything (except stick to my plan of investing every month).
-Now let’s zoom out.
-Here’s the effect the crisis had on my portfolio.
+As hard as it was I didn’t do anything (except stick to my plan of investing every month).
+And if we zoom out here’s the effect the crisis had on my portfolio.

 Pretty insignificant, right?
-So when the market’s crashing and everyone’s telling you to do something, here are the 3 things I do to survive.
+So when the market’s crashing and everyone’s telling you to do something here are the three things I do.

 Being able to bring up your portfolio and watch it in real time from any toilet seat in the world is pretty amazing.
 But when the market’s crashing, constantly checking how much money you’re losing acts as a negative feedback loop that makes you panic.
 Which in turn makes you want to do something (and it’s usually the wrong something).